hasanyildizdev/Website-VueJS-Laravel-zeliart/README.md

-# Docker-Laravel-VueJS Project
+# Laravel-VueJS Project

-This is a website project.
+This is a Art Gallery Website project.

 Properties;
 - Laravel Used.
 - Vue JS Used.

-- Docker Used.
+Not: Project not finished yet!